 We recommend renting a car for anyone who has no experience with motorcycles or traveling as a family, as it is safer than riding a bike.

 As an alternative, you can get from Tha Ton to Doi Mae Salong by songthaew, it will only cost you 60 baht per person, but they only run 3 times a day, so in some cases it may be inconvenient.
-The travel time will be about 6 hours.
+In this case, the travel time from Chiang Mai to Mae Salong will take 6-7 hours.

-You can also hire a cab, which will cost you about 3,000 baht.
+You can also hire a cab in Chiang Mai, which will cost you about 3,000 baht.
 The travel time is about 3 and a half hours.

 From Chiang Rai Bus Terminal #1, go to Mae Chan.
 Travel time is about 1 hour, and the fare is 25 baht.
 Then, after reaching the terminus, take a bus to Doi Mae Salong.
 This bus runs 4 times a day.
 Travel time is about an hour and a half, and the fare is 60 baht.
 Total travel time, including waiting, is about 3-4 hours.